canonical/data-platform-benchmark-env/README.md

 Start only with credentials for your Juju cloud and start deploying.

+TODO: FOR SECRETS - advise to use environment variables for AWS
+TODO: keep the tfstate strictly in S3 bucket (that already exists) and is private to only the TF users

 A bag of terraform scripts to setup environments on popular clouds.

 Depends on: